-- Recognising the key role that you play in supporting your child and the academy. - Checking your child's planner each week and doing all you can to encourage your child to work hard in the academy, be positive about his/her learning, develop resilience and be ambitious for the future. - To read and understand the academy's Values Driven Expectations and support the Trust's staff in upholding the highest possible standards. - Where you experience issues which you believe are a cause for concern, we ask that you address these quickly with the academy in a supportive manner, working in partnership to address concerns as swiftly as possible. - We ask that you commit to supporting the academy in implementing all policies approved by the Governing Body. - We expect you to do all you can to ensure that your child attends the academy every day and that they are in the correct uniform and properly equipped for learning. - We ask that every effort is made to attend all Parents/ Carers' and Learners' Evenings in order to understand how your child is progressing and how you can support them and the academy in their learning.
+- Recognising the key role that you play in supporting your child and the school - Checking and signing your child's planner each week and doing all you can to encourage your child to work hard in school, be positive about his/her learning, develop resilience and be ambitious for the future - To read and understand the school's Values Driven Expectations and support the Trust's staff in upholding the highest possible standards - Where you experience issues which you believe are a cause for concern, we ask that you address these quickly with the school in a supportive manner, working in partnership to address concerns as swiftly as possible - We ask that you commit to supporting the school in implementing all policies approved by the Governing Body - We expect you to do all you can to ensure that your child attends school every day and that they are in the correct uniform and properly equipped for learning - We ask that every effort is made to attend all Parents' and Learners' Evenings in order to understand how your child is progressing and how you can support them and the school in their learning.

+The Home School Agreement contained within each learner's planner must be completed by the form tutor, learner and their parent or carer before the end of the first week of the new school year in September.
+Failure to do so will result in the learner being withdrawn from lessons.

-Expectations for Learning Part of the Values Driven Expectations System
+Expectations for Learning

+Arrive equipped for learning Learners are expected to arrive at school and for every lesson with basic equipment:

+- Learners may also choose to bring the following equipment for excellence:

+- planner highlighters

+- fine liners

+- maths set

+- · pencil sharpener.

+- their plannera black pen

+- a pencil

+- a ruler

+- · a red pen for assessment

+- a green pen for improving Green for Growth (GfG)

+- · a calculator

+- PE kit for PE lessons.

+At the beginning of the lesson learners are

+expected to

+- · arrive at their lesson on time - arrive at their lesson wearing the correct uniform - arrive at their lesson quietly, calmly and prepared to learn - sit in the correct seating plan without needing to be told or prompted - take their equipment out of their bag and place it on their desk - take the planner out of their bag and place this on their desk, opening it at the correct page for the week - begin the 'Do Now' activity that the teacher has set for them quickly.

+During the lesson learners are

+expected to

-• A pencil. • A ruler. • A red pen for assessment. • A green pen for improving Green for Growth (GfG). • PE kit for PE lessons. • A pencil. • Highlighters. • Fine liners. • Maths set. • Pencil sharpener.
-At the beginning of the lesson private their lesson on time.
-Arrive at their lesson wearing the correct uniform.
-Arrive at their lesson quietly, calmly and prepared to learn.
-Sit in the correct seating plan without needing to be told or prompted.
-Take their equipment out of their bag and place it on their desk.
-Take the planner out of their bag and place this on their desk, opening it at the correct page for the week.
-Begin the 'Do Now' activity that the teacher has set for them quickly. all times.
-Observe all health and safety instructions at all times.
-Remain in their seat unless they are given permission to leave.
-Complete all work to the best of their ability.
-Apply at least good effort at all times.
-Present all work in line with PROUD expectations.
-Be respectful of the teacher and all other learners in the class by making nothing they do is disruptive to learning.
-Work in silence when working independently.
-Observe all health and safety instructions at all times.
-Remain in their seat unless they are given permission to leave.
-Complete all work to the best of their ability.
-Apply at least good effort at all times.
-Present all work in line with PROUD expectations.
-Be respectful of the teacher and all other learners in the class by making sure nothing they do is disruptive to learning.
-Work in silence when working independently.
-Be respectful by not talking when the teacher or other learners are talking.
-Not ask to go to the toilet unless it is for exceptional circumstances.
+- listen carefully to the teacher, following instructions and classroom rules at all times - · observe all health and safety instructions at all times - remain in their seat unless they are given permission not to - complete all work to the best of their ability - apply at least good effort at all times - present all work in line with PROUD expectations - be respectful of the teacher and all other learners in the class by making sure nothing they do is disruptive to learning - work in silence when working independently - be respectful by not talking when the teacher or other learners are talking - not ask to go to the toilet unless it is for exceptional circumstances - not ask to leave the lesson to fill up their water bottle.